Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 1. Clone our repo
 1. Manage our dependencies
-1. Create the flask project directory structure
+1. Create the Flask project directory structure
-1. Write code to implement the flask server start-up
+1. Write code to implement the Flask server start-up
 1. Run, stop, and restart a Flask server
 1. Read the server logs